List of Steve Hackett band members

 Steve Hackett is an English guitarist who is best known as the former lead guitarist of progressive rock band Genesis.
 He released his first solo album in 1975 and, after leaving Genesis in 1977, he continued his solo career.
 His first tour featured himself alongside his brother John on flute, bass pedals and guitar, Dik Cadbury on bass and vocals, Nick Magnus on keyboards, John Shearer on drums, and Pete Hicks on lead vocals.
-His current touring line-up includes himself on guitar, harmonica and vocals, keyboardist Roger King (since 1997), multi-instrumentalist Rob Townsend (since 2001), vocalist Nad Sylvan (since 2013), bassist Jonas Reingold and drummer Craig Blundell (both since 2018).
+His current touring line-up includes himself on guitar, harmonica and vocals, multi-instrumentalist Rob Townsend (since 2001), vocalist Nad Sylvan (since 2013), bassist Jonas Reingold (since 2018), drummer Felix Lehrmann (since 2025) and keyboardist Lalle Larsson (since 2026).

 History

 1975–1990

 Hackett's Genesis bandmates Mike Rutherford and Phil Collins contributed to his first studio album.

 Hackett released his first solo album in 1975, called Voyage of the Acolyte, while still a member of Genesis, the album included his Genesis bandmates Phil Collins and Mike Rutherford on drums and bass respectively, the album also included Hackett's brother John on synths and flute, John Acock on piano and synths, Ian Gillan sideman John Gustafson on bass, Brand X bassist Percy Jones and folk singer Sally Oldfield (sister of Mike Oldfield) among others.
 After leaving Genesis in 1977 he continued his solo career with Please Don't Touch! in 1978, this album included number of singers, including folk singer Richie Havens, R&B singer Randy Crawford, and Steve Walsh of American progressive rock group Kansas, the album also included Kansas drummer Phil Ehart, Genesis and Frank Zappa drummer Chester Thompson and former Mothers of Invention and Zappa bassist Tom Fowler.

 The tour for that album included his brother John Hackett on flute, bass pedals, and guitar, Dik Cadbury on bass, vocals and violin, Nick Magnus on keyboards, John Shearer on drums, and Pete Hicks on lead vocals.
 The subsequent European tour was Hackett's first as a solo performer.
 It began at the Chateau Neuf in Oslo, Norway on 4 October 1978 and ended with six shows across the UK, culminating at the Hammersmith Apollo in London on 30 October.
 Hackett used his band on his next album, Spectral Mornings, recorded in the first two months of 1979 in the Netherlands.